ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The updated influenza pipeline underwent code review by a second bioinformatician before deploying the updated pipeline.”*

+   **Ontological references:**

 .. dropdown:: Risk Analysis

    Systematic use of information to identify sources of risk and estimate their likelihood and impact (ISO 14971, ISO 31000).

    **Example usage:**
-   Risk analysis identified hazards in sample handling, including potential contamination during extraction, mislabeling of samples, degradation during transport, and improper storage conditions, allowing the laboratory to implement mitigation measures.
+   *“Risk analysis identified hazards in sample handling, including potential contamination during extraction, mislabeling of samples, degradation during transport, and improper storage conditions, allowing the laboratory to implement mitigation measures.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip